vadym-usk/cypress-project/README.md

 Demostration of automated UI and API testing for the project using https://www.cypress.io/.
 Tests run in Docker containers and in CI via GitHub Actions with Allure reporting support.
-Supports cross-browser testing (Chrome, Electron).
+Supports cross-browser testing (Electron, Chrome, Firefox).

 ---